Romans 3:12-13

 Writing to Titus Paul explained that Jesus...

-gave Himself for (huper = preposition of substitutionary atonement = “for the sake of, in behalf of, instead of”) us, that He might redeem (lutroo = release or set free as a slave set free by paying the ransom price) us from (apo = indicates effective removal from that sphere and our deliverance from "all" aspects of its domination) every lawless deed (1Jn 3:4 defines lawlessness = sin) and purify for Himself a people for His own possession (KJV = "peculiar" but not "odd" or "strange" = we are no longer our own but we are His possession now), zealous (zelotes from the root verb zelóo = to boil, be hot or glow = 'Am I "aflame" for Jesus?) for good deeds. (see note Titus 2:14)
+gave Himself for (huper = preposition of substitutionary atonement = “for the sake of, in behalf of, instead of”) us, that He might redeem (lutroo = release or set free as a slave set free by paying the ransom price) us from (apo = indicates effective removal from that sphere and our deliverance from "all" aspects of its domination) every lawless deed (1Jn 3:4 defines lawlessness = sin) and purify for Himself a people for His own possession (KJV = "peculiar" but not "odd" or "strange" = we are no longer our own but we are His possession now), zealous (zelotes from the root verb zelóo = to boil, be hot or glow = 'Am I "aflame" for Jesus?) for good deeds.
+(Titus 2:14-note)

 Obviously men do "good" things (certainly relative to bad things that other men do), but they do not do them consistently, profoundly or with pure motivation.
 A good work must not only conform to the commandments of God, it must come from a heart committed to honoring Him, and no one habitually does this.
 Thus far Paul’s "string of pearls" (charaz) is devastating.
 This is a sad commentary on the best that man has to offer God.